9 Ideas to fund yourself through Certification Training

 7) Direct Debit

 We'd never want to encourage debt, but if you have a short term cashflow problem then it is worth knowing that currently Paypal are offering interest free credit over 4 months on any purchase over £150.
-This means you can pay the deposit of £360 and get upto 4 months free then when you pay the balance you then have 4 months to pay that back - 3.5 months of which is after you've qualified.
 This means that if you get going straight away with paying clients you can use your professional fees as a Specialists to help make the payments.
-Please remember that you are entirely responsible for finding your clients so it would be unwise to rely on this and only take the credit out if you can afford to pay it back even if you don't get paying work from doing grief recovery.
+Please remember that you are entirely responsible for finding your clients so it would be unwise to rely on this and only take the credit out if you can afford to pay it back even if you don't get paying work from doing Grief Recovery.
 More information on the Paypal offer here.

 9) Sell stuff